Yaşar Yılmaz

-Yaşar Yılmaz (born 4 March 1930) was a Turkish Olympian sports wrestler in the Bantamweight and Featherweight division of Men's Greco-Roman style.
+Yaşar Yılmaz (born 4 March 1930) is a Turkish former Olympian sports wrestler in the Bantamweight and Featherweight division of Men's Greco-Roman style.
 He won three times the silver medal at the FILA Wrestling World Championships in 1955, 1958 and 1962.
 He competed at the 1956 Summer Olympics, and the 1960 Summer Olympics in Rome and placed fifth.